For information regarding making travel arrangements, housing, orientation, and living in Iowa City please visit the New Students webpage.

 Browse the on-line schedule of courses on the "Iowa Student Information System" (ISIS) at before you come to Iowa.
 Become familiar with this page and the courses offered in subject areas that interest you.
 To view courses on ISIS.
 Be sure the page is set for the semester you want to research.

-- To do this, see "Sessions" on the upper-right hand corner of the screen.
+- To do this, see "Sessions" under Course Type.
 Click on the arrow to view a list of semesters from which to choose.

 - Click on Course List at the top of the page.